 - 1. Recruitment.
-Assist PEA in having new employees join the Association by completing membership applications and helping with finding future successors for your local representative position. - 2.
+Help new employees join the PEA by completing membership applications and help to find members who can succeed you as local representative when your time in the role ends. - 2.
 Records Maintenance.
-Assist PEA in keeping membership lists current and up-to-date. - 3.
+Assist PEA in keeping membership lists current and up to date. - 3.
 Communications.
-Particularly during critical bargaining times, assist PEA to communicate with the membership.
+Particularly during critical bargaining times, assist PEA to communicate with and engage the membership.
 Direct members to appropriate resources. - 4.
 Grievances and Appeals.
 Assist individual members (in conjunction with the Labour Relations Officer) wishing to pursue contract grievances or appeals. - 5.
 'Watchdog'.
-Assist PEA to monitor contract violations. - 6.
+Help to monitor contract violations. - 6.
 Engagement.
 Encourage members to participate in union activities and membership meetings in your area.